twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TFONTHEADERFLAGSFORM** – Enables or disables header flags in the font.
 * **TFONTINSTALLWIZARDFORM** – Installs the font to the computer (version 6.0 & below requires saving the font). **Fun fact:** The file path in the first step is dummy.
 The second step (font already installed) names the installed font as Arial (`c:\win98\fonts\arial.ttf` - the **win98** part stands for Windows 98).
 The MegaWaves font was used in the form as shown in the manual.
 If the unregistered copy detects it is running after a grace period of 30 days, **TDISABLEDFORM** (old versions) or the **Evaluation Period Expired** message (recent versions) is shown instead.
 This corresponds to the `InstallFont` and `miFontInstallClick` functions used by `CheckLicenseNotGood`.
 * **TFONTLOGFORM** – Displays the font log (**Developer Tools: Font Log**).
-* **TFONTOVERVIEWFORM** – Shows all glyphs after opening any font.
+* **TFONTOVERVIEWFORM** – Shows all the glyphs included in the font.
 The Calibri and Courier New (previously) fonts were used in the form as shown in the manual.
 The Cambria font was used in the form as shown in the Font Inspection tutorial.
-The Kabala (extra-bold style), Pali (previously) and Verajja (showing the Latin-1 Supplement Unicode block sorted by Mac codepoint) fonts were used in the form as shown in the official screenshots in the program's page.
+The Kabala (extra-bold style), Pali (previously) and Verajja (showing the Latin-1 Supplement Unicode block sorted by Mac codepoint) fonts were used in the form as shown in the program's official screenshots.
 The Lato font (used in the company's website) was used in the form as shown in the Running FontCreator on a Mac tutorial.
 * **TFONTPROPERTIESFORM** – Contains properties and unsupported tables (version 7.0 & above) in the font.
 If the non-Unicode language is set to Japanese, Korean or Chinese (China, Hong Kong, Macau, Singapore or Taiwan), the hexadecimal data text box in the **Unsupported Tables** tab substitutes Latin-1 accented letters by ASCII forms, e.g. Wästman by Wastman and some Latin-1 symbols by fullwidth forms, e.g. £ by ￡ or other symbols, e.g. « by ≪.
 The MegaWaves font was used in the form's identification and legal tabs as shown in the manual.
 * **TFONTSETTINGSFORM** – Contains basic naming fields or metric settings, Unicode and code page ranges, gasp ranges and more.
 * **TFONTTABLESFORM** (version 2.0 until 6.5) – Shows a list of supported and unsupported tables in the font (unsupported tables is a separate tab in the font properties window in version 7.0 & above).